sodadata/soda-core/docs/documentation/glossary.md

 A SQL engine or database that contains data that you wish to test and monitor.

 ### warehouse directory
-The top directory in the Soda SQL directory structure which contains your Warehouse YAML file and, generally, your `/tables` directory.
+The top directory in the Soda SQL directory structure which contains your warehouse YAML file and, generally, your `/tables` directory.

 ### warehouse YAML
 The file in which you configure warehouse connection details and Soda Cloud connection details.
 See [Warehouse YAML]({% link documentation/warehouse.md %}) and [Connect to Soda Cloud]({% link documentation/connect_to_cloud.md %}).